xiangxinyue/xiangxinyue.github.io/about.md

 - Based in the Global Head Quarter in the Toronto.

-- Payment and Treasury Team.
+- Treasury and Payment Solutions Team.
+(TPS)

 - Java/ Cloud/ Messaging/ Realtime Payment.

 - Early Talent Experience Program.

+- AWS Winner Team at the BMO Destination Digital Innovation Hackathon 2022.

-- Q2 2022 Spotlight Award Winner, Spotlight Awards are given in recognition of outstanding work effort and exemplifying the Being BMO brand on a daily basis.
+- Multiple times Spotlight Award Winner, Spotlight Awards are given in recognition of outstanding work effort and exemplifying the Being BMO brand on a daily basis.

 **Research Asstant Part Time, Zhejiang University, Aug 2021 - Feb 2022.**